 Let's break down some of those vetted ingredients, shall we?

-Biotin also plays a key role in supporting healthy, strong nails: Biotin has been shown to support thickness and firmness of nails in several human studies; one, in particular, found that those who took biotin supplements had 25% thicker nail beds than the placebo group.*
+Biotin also plays a key role in supporting healthy, strong nails: Biotin has been shown to support thickness and firmness of nails1 in several human studies; one, in particular, found that those who took biotin supplements had 25% thicker nail beds2 than the placebo group.*

-Studies have shown that taking collagen peptides will support skin elasticity and hydration levels and promote youthful texture.*
+Studies have shown that taking collagen peptides will support skin elasticity and hydration levels and promote youthful texture3.*

 Especially type I, as this type is especially abundant in the skin, where it's "responsible for keeping it pliable and young-looking,"* says Gretchen Frieling, M.D., a board-certified dermatopathologist.

 In fact, one small study showed that when people took an oral supplement containing mainly hydrolyzed type I collagen3, after 60 days their facial lines and wrinkles appeared smoother, and the skin maintained healthy moisture levels.*

 Collagen supplements also provide many of the amino acids and nutrients needed for hair growth.*

 Oral forms of HA have also been shown to support skin hydration and appearance.

 In fact, research has shown that people who took 120 milligrams of hyaluronic acid a day for 12 weeks had help maintaining healthy skin aging4 compared with those who took a placebo.*